top of page

 Ecosystem model development and improvement

-Use modeling approach to scale up plot-level field observations to watershed-, regional, and global levels, improve model representation of key biogeochemical and hydrological processes through data-model fusion.
+Scale up plot-level field observations to watershed-, regional, and global levels, improve mechanism understanding and model representation of key biogeochemical and hydrological processes through big-data science and modeling approaches.

 Current Sponsor: NSF MacroSystems Biology and Early NEON Science